komuw/sewer/docs/UnifiedProvider.md

 consists of three methods, `setup`, `unpropagated` and `clear`.
 The first and last are not unlike methods used by the legacy drivers, but they accept a list of one or more challenges rather than one challenge at a time.

+--- most of this is in [unpropagated], or should be.
+ToDo: reconcile

 The `unpropagated` method was added with DNS propagation delays in mind.
 It should be possible for legacy drivers to implement this without a full